So here it is, the Crumbling Economy, The Insolvent Country, The Land of Inefficiency.

 Really?

 Often overlooked, the major part of the Pakistani economy comprises the undocumented or informal section.
 It has been a culture to do dealings through spoken words / verbal promises, rarely involving receipts.
-Receipts are only engaged by big companies/dealers for assisting in auditing purposes.
-Thus, a large part of the economy remains informal and thus undocumented.
+Receipts are only engaged by big companies/dealers to assist in auditing purposes.
+Thus, a large part of the economy remains informal and undocumented.
 Many experts believe that Pakistan’s GDP triples if one considers the undocumented economy, taking the figures to nearly a trillion dollars, the size of the top emerging economies of Thailand, Malaysia, and Singapore combined.

 The country’s saving pattern is a lot different from that of any Western country.
 People prefer to keep most of their earnings at home for ready use.
 Banks are avoided by many because of the belief that the “interest” is prohibited in Islam, the religion of the masses.
 Also, a large amount of gold is held by many females in their houses or safes to be bequeathed to their daughters at wedding ceremonies.